 - Rinse and drain the dried beans, then place them in a bowl and cover with one to two inches of water.
 Allow the beans to soak overnight before cooking.

-- Cover the beans with one inch of water and raise the heat from low to bring the pot to a boil.
+- Next, stir in the beans, cover with one inch of water, and raise the heat to medium high to bring the pot to a boil.

-- Reduce the heat again to bring the pot to a simmer, cover the pot, and cook the beans until they are tender.
-This can take anywhere from 1½ hours to 3 hours depending on the size of the beans and how long they soaked.
+- Once boiling, reduce the heat to bring the pot to a simmer, cover, and cook the beans until they are tender.
+This can take anywhere from 1 1/2 to 3 hours depending on the size of the beans and how long they soaked.

 - Check the beans every hour for tenderness.
 Add more water to the pot as needed during cooking if the beans are not yet tender and start to dry out.